The Best Beaches in Virginia Beach

 There aren’t any lots here, so your best bet for parking is to get there very early and find street parking.
 Better yet, eat at a nearby restaurant and park there.

-South of Rudee Inlet and thus the strip, this is a quieter part of the oceanfront with the same surf.
+South of the strip and Rudee, this is a quieter part of the oceanfront with the same surf.
 Several great surfing schools/camps operate here, so check them out!
 The Croatan lot has 505 spaces.

 South of Croatan and away from the big crowds you’ll find Sandbridge a nice break from the noise.
 The Sandbridge municipal lot has 136 spaces, and the lot at the Sandbridge Market has 76 spaces.
 Each costs $5/day, $3 for residents, from Labor Day weekend to Memorial Day weekend.

 If looking for something even quieter than that, Little Island Park is as far from the madding crowd as you’ll get at the oceanfront.
 You’ll still find a pier, tennis courts, playground, equiment/ball/corn hole rental and a lot more, including a place to launch a canoe or kayak launch across the street on Back bay.